patrickmmartin/errorcodeNX/article.md

 * Can't return additional info
   - this is by design as we assume most use cases do not make sense for a pure _error_id_ identity,
-  - let us also pause, as this is where the python guys start laughing
+  - let us also pause, as this is where the python guys start laughing of course
       ```(info, error) = attempt_the_thing()``` there will be a suitable analoguous approach in c++

 * The exception to the above statement, which is a problem shared with the integral values approach, is the classic ```FILE_NOT_FOUND```, ```TABLE OR VIEW MISSING``` return statues, where the next question is "but which?!".
 These are an ever-present and non-trivial source of frustration.
 If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a ```pair<error_id, more_info>```, use out parameters or devise some other scheme to compose the required data.

 * The strings cannot be translated
-  - firstly, _error_id_ is a point to a const array: dynamic translation into user readable string can only be done by mapping.
+  - firstly, _error_id_ is a point to a const array of char: dynamic translation into user readable string can only be done by mapping.
 It need not even be printable, for example.
   - additionally it must be remembered they although designed to be useful for diagnostics and debugging, these strings should never be treated as trusted output and displayed to system end users.
-This is because by design an  _error_id_ travels as an opaque value, and hence there is no rigorous mechanism preventing the security design flaw of rendering inputs of unknown provenance directly to an end user.
+This is because by design an  _error_id_ travels as an opaque value, and hence there is no rigorous mechanism preventing the secure design error of rendering inputs of unknown origin directly to an end user.

 Wrap up
 =======